-- Restraining Bolt: The Super Go Karts and LOLA Cars rides had vehicles that ostensibly had a maximum speed of 20 mph (32 km/h), thanks to their governor devices.
-However, the staff knew that wedging tennis balls into the devices would disable them, allowing them to go up to 50 mph (80 km/h), and were willing to do so if a visitor desired.
-Unsurprisingly, many head-on collisions resulted.
-The employees were also known to take the karts out and race them on Route 94 after-hours, especially after a microbrewery opened up nearby.
+- Restraining Bolt: The Super Go Karts and LOLA Cars tracks had vehicles that ostensibly had a maximum speed of 20 mph (32 km/h) thanks to their governor devices.
+The staff knew that wedging tennis balls into the devices would disable them, allowing them to go up to 50 mph (80 km/h), and were willing to do so if a visitor desired.

 - Tank Goodness: The "Tank Ride", where riders shot at other tanks, stopping them in place for 15 seconds.